Pivotal Tracker Help

 Note: Tweets are public (and searchable), so if your project is confidential, enable the Protect My Updates option in your project's Twitter account settings.

 We use Campfire for team chat.
 Can we see what's going on in our Tracker project there as well?

 Yes.
 You can enable Campfire integration with your project, and see project activity in your Campfire room.
 See the Integrations help page for details.

 How does Tracker work with time zones?

 Tracker defaults your time zone based on your browser or operating system setting, but this can be changed on your Profile page.
 All dates and times that you see in Tracker will be adjusted based on your time zone.
-Projects have time zones as well - this defaults to the time zone of the user who created it, but can be changed as well, in project settings.
+Projects also have time zones that default to the time zone of the user who created it, but these can also be changed in Project Settings.
 The project's time zone controls when iteration boundaries occur.
 If a project's iterations start on Mondays, and its time zone is PST, new iterations will start on Mondays at midnight PST.
 Everyone in the world will see the new iteration at that same time, even though they may be in different time zones.
-Someone in New York, for example, won't see the new (current) iteration until 3am their time.
+Someone in New York, for example, won't see the new (current) iteration until 3:00 am their time.

 Can I use emojis in Tracker?

 Emojis can be added to the Description and Comments in stories only.
 We are currently using the Emoji for PHP library to render them.